augustovictor/guides/Docker.md

 - DNS Round Robin test: More than one server responding to the same DNS.
 - Rename image to `user/image_name` before pushing to dockerhub;
 - Volumes need a manual deletion.
+- A container running by a service automatically recovers from failure;
+- To remove the containers in a service, the service has to be removed;
+- When created a docker-machine and activate the swarm we need to specify an accessible address from other machines;
+- To make a node reachable

 ## Best practices
 - Create a virtual network for each app without needing to use `-p`: